jmahathirash/ecommerce/README.md

 # eCommerce Website
 ​
 Hello!
 Welcome to my first eCommerce website!
 I made an ecommerce website as a project for a program that I'm in.
 I based the items around one of my favorite hobbies, making custom keybaords!
 On the site you will find custom keyboard specific items.
+Right now it only looks like an ecommerce site.
+There are future plans to hopefully make it functional
 ​
 ## Getting Started
 ​
 Click the Deployment link to get started!
-Follow the rules of Rock, Paper, Scissors!
-Paper > Rock, Rock > Scissors, Scissors > Paper.
-Follow these rules and you're good to go.
 ​
 ### Mandatory to Pass Requirements
 An E-Commerce website hosted on AWS S3 or EC2 that is viewable on the public internet.